binarystorm/cash2io/docs/source/Technical Manual.rst

-.. satoshkey documentation master file, created by sphinx-quickstart on Wed Jan 07 21:34:54 2015.
+.. cash2io documentation master file, created by sphinx-quickstart on Wed Jan 07 21:34:54 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.